bozo22/remembering-to-be-fair-again/README.md

-# FACT
+# Remembering to Be Fair Again

 Code for the paper _"Remembering to Be Fair Again: Reproducing Non-Markovian Fairness in Sequential Decision Making"_.

 ## Repository Structure

 ```
-FACT <- Code for the experiments, run scripts
+Remembering to Be Fair Again <- Code for the experiments, run scripts
 │
 └───core <- Core modules
 │